fish-shell/fish-shell/doc_src/faq.rst

 I accidentally entered a directory path and fish changed directory.
 What happened?
 ----------------------------------------------------------------------------------
 If fish is unable to locate a command with a given name, and it starts with ``.``, ``/`` or ``~``, fish will test if a directory of that name exists.
-If it does, it is implicitly assumed that you want to change working directory.
+If it does, it assumes that you want to change your directory.
 For example, the fastest way to switch to your home directory is to simply press ``~`` and enter.

 The open command doesn't work.
 ------------------------------